yjhong1004/portfolio-kami/_portfolio/blocipedia.md

 end
 ```

-7. As a premium user, I want to create private wikis:
+One privilege for premium users is the ability to create private wikis.

-In order to accomplish this user story, I need a way to change premium users' wikis to private.
-We implement a form in the wikis views, which will only be shown to admin and premium users.
+We implement a form in the wikis views, which will only be shown to admin and premium users, through the help of Pundit.

 ```
 <% if current_user.admin? || current_user.premium? %>